DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-04-12-submitting-draft-claims.md

 ---
 title: Submitting draft claims on behalf of schools
-description: We added a way for support users to submit draft claims on behalf of a school
+description: We added a way for support users to submit draft claims on behalf of schools
 date: 2024-04-12
 tags:
   - claims